Home

 Personal homepage

-Title: Exploring Electrohydrodynamics based Functional Nanofibers as Multi-Dimensional Nano-Biointerfaces
+Title: Exploring Electrohydrodynamics Based Functional Nanofibers as Multi-Dimensional Nano-Biointerfaces

 Abstract: The significance of the overall fibrillar and porous nanoscale topography of the extracellular matrix in promoting essential cellular processes has led to consideration of biomaterials with nanofibrous features.
 Of the many methods for fabricating fibers with micrometer and nanometer diameters, electrohydrodyanmics (EHD) based spinning is simplest, most straightforward and cost-effective.
 This approach becomes intriguingly powerful when remarkable morphological features were combined with unique chemical, physical, or mechanical functionalisation with ease and control.[1,2]